petershin/liferay-learn/docs/commerce/latest/en/developer-guide/order-management/implementing-a-custom-order-rule.md

     :lines: 18-24
 ```

-The `commerce.order.rule.entry.type.jsp.contributor.key` property determines the Order Rule for which the JSP contributor is implemented.
+The `commerce.order.rule.entry.type.jsp.contributor.key` property determines the order rule for which the JSP contributor is implemented.

 ### Review the `COREntryTypeJSPContributor` interface